statamic/migrator/README.md

 php please migrate:settings
 ```

-### Template migrator
+### Theme migrator

-In v3, [antlers templating](https://statamic.dev/antlers) has undergone a fair number of changes.
-The most obvious change is that antlers now uses the `.antlers.html` file extension.
-However, you'll also notice a few changes in the available [tags](https://statamic.dev/tags), [modifiers](https://statamic.dev/modifiers), and how variables [cascade]().
-We cannot guarantee a complete migration, but this migration attempts to update the most obvious stuff.
-To migrate a template:
+In v3, [the concept of 'themes' is gone](https://statamic.dev/upgrade-guide#theming-and-views).
+Your site just has the one, and it's in the `resources` directory.
+When running a full site migration, we only attempt the migration of your active theme.
+However, you can specify any theme handle when running this migrator individually:

 ```
-php please migrate:template redwood/templates/about.html
+php please migrate:theme redwood
 ```

-Be sure to pass a path relative to your `site/themes` folder.
+In this example, `redwood` is the handle of a theme located in the `site/themes` folder.

+It's worth noting that [antlers templating](https://statamic.dev/antlers) has undergone a fair number of changes.
+The most obvious change is that antlers now uses the `.antlers.html` file extension.
+You'll also notice changes in the available [tags](https://statamic.dev/tags), [modifiers](https://statamic.dev/modifiers), and how variables [cascade](), etc.

+Due to the evolution of antlers templating, we cannot guarantee a complete migration of your theme, but we attempt to update the most obvious stuff for you.

 ## After migration